 Michelle Leonard is a Scottish professional genealogist, genetic genealogist, freelance researcher, speaker, author and historian.
 She runs her own genealogy business, Genes & Genealogy, and specialises in DNA Detective work solving adoption and all manner of unknown ancestor mysteries with the use of DNA testing.
-She also undertakes traditional family history research, living relative tracing, historical and television research, article and blog writing, tutoring, lecturing and speaking engagements.
+She also undertakes traditional family history research, living relative tracing, historical and television research, creating bespoke family history books. article and blog writing, tutoring, lecturing, webinars and speaking engagements.
 She is a regular speaker at major genealogy events such as Who Do You Think You Are?
-Live and Back To Our Past and is a co-author of "Tracing Your Ancestors Using DNA: A Guide For Family Historians" to be released in April 2018.
+Live and Back To Our Past and is a co-author of "Tracing Your Ancestors Using DNA: A Guide For Family Historians" to be released in summer 2019.

 Additionally Michelle is the official genetic genealogist of ancestryhour.co.uk and is one of the hosts of the hour itself: #AncestryHour takes place on Twitter each Tuesday evening from 7-8pm GMT and Michelle is usually on hand to answer any #DNA queries that arise.
 She also spent several years working on the ground-breaking Fromelles Genealogy Project tracking down appropriate DNA donors to identify WWI soldiers buried in a mass grave in France and served as the Genealogical Consultant on the official Fromelles documentary.
 She regularly works on new historic soldier cases when battlefield remains are found and DNA testing is conducted.